---- Menu --- Blog Traveler Stories News Travel Tips Responsible Travel Our Office Author Carol Thuerbach To be in this predominantly Catholic country during Easter week proves to be an unexpected delight.
+--- Menu --- Blog Traveler Stories News Travel Tips Responsible Travel Our Office Combined with the help of local Peruvian legend and local residents, Yale lecturer, Hiram Bingham, Author Carol Thuerbach To be in this predominantly Catholic country during Easter week proves to be an unexpected delight.

 We join the throngs to watch the big parade in the central plaza.
 Vendors are selling palms … Author Stuart White We awoke to sunrise over Bartolome and soon were hiking the boardwalk across its barren landscape.
 Vegetation is sparse, mostly the scraggly gray Tiquilia scattered thinly over brown volcanic … Author Carol Thuerbach Even at the departure gate for the Cusco flight, we know this will be a very different trip.
 It looks like a gathering of the United Nations with people and languages from all over the world.